 Just like when traveling with children, the first thing you’ll need to do if you’d like to travel with your pet is talk to your host about it.

-Many hosts may not accept pets for numerous reasons: maybe pets could make their guests feel uncomfortable, maybe there’s not enough space for your pet, maybe the environment there would stress them out, etc.
+Many hosts may not accept pets for numerous reasons: maybe pets could make their guests feel uncomfortable, maybe there’s not enough space, maybe the environment there would stress them out, etc.

-If you have a pet you want to bring, search for locations that are more receptive to pets, and always talk to the host beforehand to be sure that you can bring it.
-If your host allows it, then you can travel together!
+If you have a pet you want to bring, search for locations that are more receptive to pets, and always talk to the host beforehand to be sure that there will be no problems. ;)

 -